Austin Symphony Orchestra: A Century-Old Musical Gem in Texas

 Founded in 1911, the Austin Symphony Orchestra stands as the oldest performing group in Austin, Texas, boasting over a century of rich cultural heritage.
 This orchestra offers an exceptional meeting place for friends and music lovers seeking a refined and inspiring environment.
 Performing regularly at the elegant Dell Hall within the Long Center for the Performing Arts—a premier venue in downtown Austin—the orchestra presents a diverse repertoire ranging from classical masterpieces to engaging crossover concerts.
 Over 90 talented musicians come together under the baton of Music Director Peter Bay, who has led the orchestra since 1997, ensuring consistently high-quality performances that captivate audiences year after year.
 The orchestra's history is interwoven with landmark events such as the world’s first drive-in concert in 1948 and the cherished annual children’s concerts begun in 1951, enhancing its community connection and appeal.
 Attending a concert at the Austin Symphony means immersing oneself in a vibrant cultural experience complete with the warm atmosphere of live orchestral music, making it an outstanding venue to gather with friends and share memorable moments fueled by the beauty and power of music.

-Here's what people think of Austin Symphony Orchestra
+What people think of Austin Symphony Orchestra, based on reviews

 As of recent, Austin Symphony Orchestra holds a 4.8-star rating based on 34 reviews.